Food composition.

 Meso 1/ hypertrophy focused:

-• 4 weeks accumulation/training phase
+• 4 weeks accumulation/training.

-• 1 week deload/rest phase
+• 1 week deload/rest.

 Repeat for 2 more mesocycles.